-In my last post I focussed on how you can help yourself with your emotional rehabiliation and at the same time be helping others to feel good too.
+In my last post on this subject, I focussed on how you can help yourself with your emotional rehabilitation and at the same time be helping others to feel good too.
 Now it is all about you, yes really.
 You can feel fine after a heart attack.
-After a cardiac event you may feel like you’ll never feel fine again.
-It’s not the case, you just need a little time, cardiac rehabiliation for the body and the mind.
+After a cardiac event, you may feel like you’ll never feel fine again.
+It’s not the case, you just need a little time, cardiac rehabilitation for the body and the mind.

 It’s time to share with you activities to calm your mind, care for your body, raise your energy and get you achieving your hopes and dreams.

 It really is all about you!

 Warning: Regular daily practice of these activities can seriously affect your life for the better.
 Caution: May cause positive feelings and behaviours that will improve your life and well-being.

 It’s strange that it is actually the simplest thing to do and yet it is also incredibly difficult to achieve.
 It helps you to gain the most amazing results in your life.
 That’s why it’s called meditation ‘practice’!